unibo-spe/spe-slides/content/08-advanced-git/_index.md

 Adding an external submodule:
 * `git submodule add <REPO_URL> <DESTINATION>`
-    * *Prefer HTTPS*: SSH requires public key authorization, and hosts have limitations
+    * *Prefer HTTPS*: SSH requires public key authentication, and hosts have limitations
     * Creates or modifies the `.gitmodules` file in the repository root
     * Creates a new special file `<DESTINATION>`
     * Both `.gitmodules` and `<DESTINATION>` **must be tracked**